nbrest/kamehouse/kamehouse-mobile/README.md

   - Install Android SDK Command line tools latest (currently 9.0)
   - Install Android SDK Platform Tools (currently 33.0.0)

 - Check that android sdk is installed to: `${HOME}/Android/Sdk`.
 That's where the build script expects it.
-It's the default behavior in the current android studio release (android studion 2022.1.2.20)
+It's the default behavior in the current android studio release (v2022.1.2.20)

 # Build Instructions: